ned14/outcome/doc/md/01-installation.md

 In case you are curious why there is a "noexcept" edition of the unit tests, this is the unit test suite compiled with C++ exceptions and RTTI disabled and apart from not including the C++ exception specific tests, is otherwise identical.

+<br><hr><br>

+\section modular_cmake Modular CMake build support

+If you are using Outcome in a CMake project, Outcome is a "modular cmake" project using only modern cmake 3 throughout.
+This lets you add the Outcome directory as a cmake module with no unexpected consequence on the rest of your cmake.
+You will need to be using cmake 3.1 or better, and cmake 3.5 or better if you want C++ Modules to work.

+\code
+add_subdirectory(
+  "${CMAKE_CURRENT_SOURCE_DIR}/boost.outcome"  # path to outcome source
+  "${CMAKE_CURRENT_BINARY_DIR}/boost.outcome"  # your choice of where to put binaries EXCLUDE_FROM_ALL                             # please only lazy build outcome on demand )
+\endcode

+Outcome's cmake has the following useful products:
+- `outcome_hl` (target): the Outcome header only library.
+Add this to any `target_link_libraries()` in your cmake to bring in Outcome as a C++ Module where available, or as a precompilable preprocessed header only library.
+This will also add to your link (via `PUBLIC`) any debugger visualisation support files, any system library dependencies and also force all consuming executables to be configured with a minimum of C++ 14 as Outcome requires a minimum of that.
+- `outcome_TEST_TARGETS` (list): a list of targets which generate Outcome's test suite.
+You can append this to your own test suite if you wish to run Outcome's test suite along with your own.